isaacfungg/obsidian/coding/AWS/Complete Study/Need to review.md

 `Database Migration Service (DMS)`
 * Answer
 	* Used for migrating databases to AWS either by replicating live databases with minimal downtime or moving data between different database platforms
+`Tagging strategy`
+* Answer
+	* Using standardized metadata tags to organize, manage, and track resources in a cloud environment for improved cost allocation, security, and operational efficiency